-The HUB, also known as itslearning, is the district's learning management system.
+Canvas, is the district's learning management system.
 The platform provides access to multiple digital resources to personalize instruction through digital lesson plans created by teachers and the curriculum department.
 Teachers can use the platform to create and grade assignments and share resources with colleagues and students.

-Use: The HUB allows students 24-7 access to instructional material, coursework, and digital textbooks from any device and demonstrates mastery of a subject.
+Use: Canvas allows students 24-7 access to instructional material, coursework, and digital textbooks from any device and demonstrates mastery of a subject.
 Students can submit their assignments and projects, collaborate, and communicate with their classmates, and create blogs, discussion boards, and ePortfolios.